 Candidates should write the LSAT at the latest by November of the year prior to the year for which they seek admission.
 Candidates who register for the November LSAT should be aware that consideration of their file will be delayed until receipt of the score.

-Applications from candidates who register for the January LSAT will be reviewed by the Admissions Committee only when all required elements, including the January LSAT score, are received.
-Candidates who register for the January LSAT risk that, by the time the Committee reviews their application, there will no longer be a place to offer even if the Committee wishes to admit.
+Applications from candidates who register for the January LSAT will be reviewed only when all required elements, including the January LSAT score, are received.
+As offers of admission are made on a rolling basis starting in December, candidates who register for the January LSAT risk that the class will be full by the time their file is reviewed and may face a lower chance of being admitted.

-If you write the LSAT in November or January following the application deadline, the status of your application in Minerva will appear as “Items outstanding” until such time as the Admissions Office receives your LSAT results from LSAC.
-Please see the ‘Verify the status of your application on Minerva’ section of the Admission Process page for more information.
+For candidates who write the LSAT in November or January following the application deadline, the status of their application will appear as “Items outstanding” until such time as the Admissions Office receives their LSAT results from LSAC.
+Please see the ‘Verify the status of the application’ section of the Admission Process page for more information.

 Processing of LSAT Results

 McGill University does not administer the LSAT.
-Applicants who wish to register for the LSAT must do so directly with the Law School Admission Council.
+Applicants who wish to register for the LSAT must do so directly with the Law School Admission Council (LSAC).
 For more information about the LSAT, visit the Law School Admission Council web site at www.lsac.org.